JALEho/docs/content/get-started/learning-about-github/types-of-github-accounts.md

 ## About accounts on {% data variables.product.product_name %}

-With {% data variables.product.product_name %}, you can store and collaborate on code.
+With {{% data variables.product.product_name %}}JALEho doc, you can store and collaborate on code.
 Accounts allow you to organize and control access to that code.
 There are three types of accounts on {% data variables.product.product_name %}.
 - Personal accounts
 - Organization accounts
 - Enterprise accounts